-How to Evaluate A Newsletter's Worth [2023 Guide]
+2024: How to Evaluate a Newsletter's Worth

-Factors to Consider Before Buying A Newsletter
+Factors to Consider Before Buying An Email Newsletter

 1. Age of the newsletter